 Mobile has molded us to expect instant gratification.
 For two-sided marketplaces that’s something you need to consider when trying to improve the user experience, but you need to have both buyers and sellers in mind when deciding on your strategy to counter this.
 The two personas can sometimes have needs and wants that are at odds with each other and as such action taken to improve the user experience for one, could negatively affect the user experience of the other.
 For instance, while you should in most cases moderate content before it goes live to ensure the safety of your buyers, you need to be quick about it so sellers don’t lose patience waiting for their listings to go live.
 You should aim to give them the instant gratification of seeing their content live (almost) immediately.

 When considering user experience, think about what the main goals of your personas are when visiting your site/app.
 For buyers it is probably to find what they are looking for as fast and efficiently as possible.
 For sellers it is to sell their items or services quickly and smoothly.
 Luckily here the needs and wants of your two personas coincide.
 But how can you improve user experience?
 You can help them both by improving the search experience.
 With moderation you can significantly improve the search experience by removing duplicates and by moving listings to the correct categories.
 No more car seats in the car category!
+How user generated content can significantly improve or decrease the user experience on your site.

 How can you use the 3 Pillars of Marketplace Success?